Rhino Page: PBA career

 Rhino was a member of the 'Merica Rooster Illusion team, which won the PBA Team Challenge title in Las Vegas on November 1, 2016.
 This counted as his fourth PBA title.
 Page was honored as the 2016 PBA Tony Reyes Community Service Award recipient for his charitable work.
 He has run the Rhino Page "Strike Out Crohn's and Colitis" fund-raiser for the past eight years, raising over $225,000 to fight these debilitating intestinal diseases.

 On August 27, 2017, Page won his fifth PBA Tour title, and first singles title in eight years, at the PBA Xtra Frame Kenn-Feld Classic held in Coldwater, Ohio.

 On November 1, 2017, Rhino won the 2017 U.S. Open for his sixth title and first major championship, defeating top seed Jakob Butturff in the final match.

 Page won the 2017 "Best Bowler" ESPY Award in a fan vote conducted by ESPN.

 Through June 2019, Page had totaled 15 perfect 300 games in PBA events and had cashed over $725,000 in winnings, with his highest season earnings of $197,760 coming in 2008-09.
 He also owns nine PBA Regional Tour titles.

 As of 2023, Page is semi-retired from the PBA Tour and has not participated in a national event since the PBA League series in 2020.

+Page ranked #24 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.